taylorwilsdon/reclaimed/README.md

 # reclaim 🌟

 A powerful and user-friendly command-line tool for analyzing disk usage, with special handling for iCloud storage on macOS.
-Quickly find your largest files and directories with a beautiful, color-coded interface.
-I let aider write the README.md boilerplate and it's all accurate but I'm still not sure how we feel about the emojis... it seems Claude is a colorful gentleman when writing markdown.
+Quickly find your largest files and directories with a beautiful, color-coded interface, and manage them with an interactive terminal UI.

 ![Disk Scanner Demo](demo.gif)